Richard Hadlee… one-man army © Getty Images

 England suffered one of their worst humiliations on February 5, 1984, when they crashed to defeat in three days after being shot out for 82 and 93 against New Zealand.
-Abhishek Mukherjee looks at the mastermind of the epic win — Richard Hadlee.
+Abhishek Mukherjee looks at the hero of the epic win — Richard Hadlee.

 No one thought New Zealand stood a chance in their upcoming series against England.
 After all, they had never beaten England in a Test.
 They had somehow managed to evade defeat in the first Test of the series at Wellington after conceding a 244-run lead, but when they took field in the second Test at Christchurch, England looked firm favourites on a suspect pitch.